 From preferences, you can change your email and password, and find your company code to allow other users to sign up.
 You can also select which emails you would like to receive and set the approximate cost per unit of energy for your organisation.

 Out Of Platform Contacts

-The users page shows a list of the users in your company.
-Their name, email and role is shown, along with when they last logged in.
-If you are the Super Admin for your company then you can change the role of users by pressing the wrench icon or delete them by pressing the trash icon.
+The Users page shows a list of people with Surple accounts in your company.
+You can see their name, email and role in the list, along with when they last logged in.
+If you are the Super Admin for your company, then you can change the role of users by pressing the wrench icon or delete them by pressing the trash icon.